 How to convert a private company into a public company?
 The process of conversion of a Private Limited company to a Public Limited Company is as follows:

-We at Registrationwala provide end-to-end solutions for conversion from Private Limited to Public Limited Company.
+We at Registrationwala provide end-to-end solutions for conversion from Private Limited to a Public Limited Company.
 Our services include:

 So, take your first steps towards this conversion and reach out to us.